rebyn/rebyn.github.io/_posts/2015-05-10-can-github-replace-jira.md

 ![](https://s3.amazonaws.com/f.cl.ly/items/380x0406412T2x3V2V2H/Screen%20Shot%202015-05-10%20at%204.31.21%20AM.png)

+Note that I added in a `Blocker` widget and a panel on the right for `Story Point`.
 _____

-Now, what else you want from this JIRA replacement project?
+Now, what else do you want from this JIRA replacement project?